DeMuenu/MoonlightVRC/README.md

 Planned:
 - Basic shadows via a shadow emitter map.
 The plan is to only sample the highest points of a map area and then calculate if the light ray is intersecting the object.
 This should provide basic shadow casting that is much more performant than raycasting.
+- Support for addative baked light maps and ambient lighting.

 ---

 ## Performance